-Nominate a Game Changer to be a Birmingham 2022 Commonwealth Games Batonbearer
+Nominate a Game Changer to be a Birmingham 2022 Queen's Baton Relay Batonbearer

 Do you know someone who has taken on a big issue and changed the game?
-You could nominate a University of Birmingham member of staff, student or graduate to act as a batonbearer for the Birmingham 2022 Commonwealth Games.
+You could nominate a University of Birmingham member of staff, student or graduate to be a Batonbearer for the Birmingham 2022 Queen's Baton Relay.

-The University has 20 nominated places for staff, students and alumni to be involved as batonbearers at various legs across the UK.
-Nominations are open to staff, students and graduates to nominate those based in the UK who have taken on a challenge or issue that has had a positive impact on the University or wider community.
+The University has 20 nominated places for staff, students and alumni to be a Batonbearer at various locations across England.
+Nominations are open to staff, students and graduates to nominate those based in England who have taken on a challenge or issue that has had a positive impact on the University or wider community.

 The following information provides details of how to nominate a colleague(s), a student(s) or a graduate to be a Birmingham 2022 Commonwealth Games Batonbearer during June and July 2022.

 The deadline to submit nominations is midnight, 14 February 2022.
 There will be no exceptions to this deadline.